 Passwords can be compromised.
 There is a more effective option for you to safeguard your computer account, university data, and personal information.
 Western is now offering Multi-factor Authentication (MFA) to the campus community.
-You can opt-in to MFA in the "How do I register for MFA?" section below.

 What is Multi-factor Authentication?

 Multi-factor Authentication (MFA), sometimes called Two-factor Authentication (2FA), is a process that verifies your identity by requiring two authentication methods: something you know (password) and something you have (trusted device like a phone).
 This adds a layer of security because someone cannot access your computer account with just your password.

 Once enrolled in MFA at Western, you will be prompted to 1) enter your firstname.lastname@example.org and password; and 2) authenticate with your second factor (one of the following):

 - verification code or other notification sent to your Microsoft Authenticator app on your iOS or Android smartphone, tablet, or smartwatch;

 - code sent via text message or voice call to your mobile phone;